micahcochran/micahcochran.net/source/_posts/legal-text.md

     - SQLite
     - BeautifulSoup
     - website
+    - Vagrant
+    - VM
 categories:
     - projects
 ---

-The task was to scrape the 1901 Constitution of Alabama, and build website that presents legal codes in a more usable website.
+[The project](https://github.com/micahcochran/cs621-final-project) was to scrape the 1901 Constitution of Alabama, and build website that presents legal codes in a more usable website.

 ## State's Design